Skip to main content

 • Interact fairly and respectfully with others, even if they have different cultural or religious viewpoints

-• Act professionally during industry and work placements, and keep any private information confidential
+• Act professionally in industry and work placements, and keep any private information confidential